-- Mites that sometimes invade homes and bite people --

 Bites can also occur when people handle birds, poultry, or rodents.
 For example people who raise poultry and pet store workers frequently report bird mite bites.
 Adult mites are about 1/32" and often dark in color because of the presence of blood inside the mite (see photo).

-The reaction to a bite varies from person to person and even depends on which species of mite caused the bite.
+The particular allergic reaction to a bite varies from person to person and even depends on which species of mite caused the bite.
 In general, however, the bite site will be bright red in color, sometimes surrounded by a rash.
 The bites often itch and treatment is generally by OTC anti-itch lotions.
 Obviously you should seek medical attention if the bite becomes infected.